 ( Some of the helpful resources are affiliate links.
 Full disclosure here. )

-- brushes: these brushes are great for all kinds of painting .
-I like using those with a nice pointed tip for watercolors, they are great for washes, and for finer details
+- brushes: I like using brushes with a nice pointed tip for watercolors, they are great for washes, and for finer details

 - watercolor paint : you don’t have to buy the most expensive kinds to start painting .
-This Pelican watercolor set is a good quality set with plenty of colors.
+There are many good watercolor sets for budding artists.
 A white plastic plate is also great for mixing colors

 - a dish to hold water for wetting and rinsing brushes